NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 - [ ] can we check if treeio is automatically imported with ggtree?

-As written in [data Integration, Manipulation and Visualisation of phylogenetic trees] Treeio supports importation of:
+As written in [data Integration, Manipulation and Visualisation of phylogenetic trees] in chapter: [linking ananotation data to tree with tidytree](https://yulab-smu.github.io/treedata-book/chapter7.html)

+Treeio supports importation of:
 > - `Newick`, `Nexus`, `New Hampshire eXtended format (NHX)`, `jplace` and `Phylip`
   - outputs from programs: `BEAST`, `EPA`, `HyPhy`, `MrBayes`, `PAML`, `PHYLDOG`, `pplacer`, `r8s`, `RAxML` and `RevBayes`.